calebsmth54/calebsmth54.github/projects/LeadNBrimstone.md

 **Teamwork**

+Worked with designers on tuning mechanics and turning vision of game into functioning game mechanics.

+Worked with artists to import assets into engine and get them running with Unreal's animation tools (Animation State Machine, Aim Offset, etc.)

+Assisted with any technical challenge team members encountered.

 Helped transition new and old team members from Unity to Unreal.

 Managed a Perforce repository for a distributed team of in office and remote personnel.

-Worked with artists to import assets into engine and get them running with Unreal's animation tools (Animation State Machine, Aim Offset, etc.)

-Worked with designers on turning vision of game into functioning game mechanics.